Fidget Spinners.

 But, that’s kind of the point…

-these are hand made, hand shaped.
 A super-sweet, silky-smooth fidget with a unique look and feel.

 Don’t get me wrong – I like spinners to be balanced.